Deploy a Spring Boot application JAR file with Nginx reverse proxy

 sudo ln -s /etc/nginx/sites-available/bmi.tericcabrel.com /etc/nginx/sites-enabled/bmi.tericcabrel.com

-We created a symbolic link of our config file inside the folder sites-enabled; it is because Nginx only considers the websites present in this folder.
+The above command creates a symbolic link to the configuration file inside the folder "/etc/nginx/sites-enabled".
+Nginx only considers the websites present in this folder to activate reverse proxy.

 Let's verify if there is no Nginx error, then reload it to take the changes into account: